-Vice-President and Minister for Economy and Digitalization, Spanish Government
+First Vice-President and Minister for Economic Affairs and Digital Transformation

-Before joining the European Commission in September 2006, she was a civil servant in Spain (TécnicoComercial y Economista del Estado) where she worked in the Ministry for Economy.
-She held differentpositions in the areas of foreign trade, macroeconomic analysis and forecasting, economic policy andcompetition.
-Senior roles included Deputy Director General for Legal Affairs, Deputy Director Generalfor Mergers and Director General for Competition.
+Before joining the European Commission in September 2006, she pursued her career as a civil servant in Spain within the Ministry for Economy in the areas of foreign trade, macroeconomic analysis and forecasting, economic policy and competition.
+Senior roles included Deputy Director General for Legal Affairs, Deputy Director General for Mergers and Director General for Competition.

 Minister Calviño lectured at the Faculty of Economics at the Universidad Complutense of Madrid.

 She has published a large number of articles and, amongst other honors and titles, has been awarded the “Foreign Policy Association Medal” (2023), “Women and Technology Award” (2021), “Master of Digital” Award (2021), “Fernández Latorre” Journalism Prize (2020), 2012 “Women's Leadership” Award; and the 2007 Public Sector “Under 40 Lawyer of the Year” by the Iberian Lawyer magazine.